 The Commission will give advanced notice of the date, time and location of the public hearing and invite interested people to register to speak at the public hearing.

 Following a public hearing, the Commission will prepare and then publish on its website a report containing recommendations to the Minister.

 If the Commission holds a public hearing, appeal rights may be affected in respect of the development application or planning matter subject to the public hearing.

 The Commission will carry out a separate two stage public hearing for some State significant development applications (see below).

 The Commission is currently reviewing its guidelines for public hearings.

-The two stage public hearing will provide for a simpler, more inclusive, more transparent assessment of State significant development applications, encouraging and promoting greater community input throughout the process.
+The multi-stage public hearing may provide for a simpler, more inclusive, more transparent assessment of State significant development applications, encouraging and promoting greater community input throughout the process.
 It will also create a balanced and orderly architecture for decision-making, ensuring the Commission hands down its determinations in a timely manner.

-The new process makes a very clear distinction between the roles and responsibilities of the Department of Planning and Environment and those of the Independent Planning Commission.
-Importantly, it allows the Commission to engage with the community much earlier in the assessment process of State Significant Development applications.
+The new process will make a very clear distinction between the roles and responsibilities of the Department of Planning and Environment and those of the Independent Planning Commission.
+Importantly, it allows the Commission to engage with the community much earlier in the assessment process of State significant development applications.

-At the conclusion of a two stage public hearing for State significant development, the Commission will deliberate and make a final decision to approve or refuse the development application.
+At the conclusion of a multi-stage public hearing for State significant development, the Commission will deliberate and make a final decision to approve or refuse the development application.
 Once the Commission’s decision has been made, merit appeal rights for both applicants and objectors are not available.